webcomponents-cg/community-protocols/proposals/on-demand-definitions.md

 document.querySelector('my-element').doSomething();
 ```

-Even though `MyElement.define` is called in the top-level scope, this is still
+Even though `MyElement.define` is called in the top-level scope, this is still a
 correct implementation and usage of the static `define`.
 Any other consumers of
 `MyElement` can call `MyElement.define` to enforce that the element is indeed
 defined before they use it, so this is still a useful pattern.
 The fact that the